-Form W-9—Request for Taxpayer Identification Number and Certification—is one of the most commonly used IRS forms.
-If you’ve ever been an employee of a company, you’ve probably completed a Form W-9.
+Form W-9—Request for Taxpayer Identification Number and Certification—is a commonly used IRS form.
+If you’ve ever been a contractor for a company, you’ve probably completed a Form W-9.
 True to its name, individuals and entities use the form to provide their taxpayer identification number to entities that will pay them income during the tax year.
-Your employer uses your W-9 for payroll purposes but doesn't send the form to the IRS.
-The information is used to prepare employee paychecks during the year and W-2 forms at the end of the year.
+Companies use your W-9 for accounting purposes but doesn't send the form to the IRS.
+The information is used to prepare 1099-MISC forms at the end of the year.
 If you have your own business or work as an independent contractor, a client may request that you provide a W-9 so they can accurately report the payments they make to you.

 Completing Form W-9

 You can download the form from the IRS website.
 To complete Form W-9, you’ll need to enter your full name as shown on your federal income tax return on the first line.
 If you are operating a business under a separate name, you should enter that on the second line.
 In the next section, you select your tax classification.
 Most employed and self-employed taxpayers will select “Individual/Sole Proprietor”.
 Professionals who operate partnerships, corporations or estates should select the appropriate classification for their situation.